ua-i2cat/gst-unity-bridge/Unity/readme_unity.txt

     audio stream.
 This is a zero-based index. -1 disables audio altogether.
 - Initialize On Start: Whether the GStreamer pipeline must be created and set to PLAYING when the scene is loaded.
-Leave this on unless you plan to activate the pipeline manually from a script.
+Leave this on unless you plan to activate the pipeline manually from a script later on by calling Initialize(), Setup() and Play().

 More properties are available, detailed in the next sections:

+EVENTS

+- OnFinish: Called when the media ends.
+- OnError (string message): Called when there is any kind of error.

 VIDEO CROPPING